 Some visits were especially memorable for us, but not likely repeatable.
 This included a visit to the Singapore Prison Service’s

-Changi Prison Complex, where we had a tour of facilities such as the inmates’ cells and yard area, and briefly observed a cooking class for inmates that was facilitated by the Singapore Corporation of Rehabilitative Enterprises
+Changi Prison Complex, where we had a tour of facilities such as the inmates’ cells and yard area, and briefly observed a cooking class for inmates that was facilitated by Yellow Ribbon Singapore

 We also dropped by the office of the Casino Regulatory Authority and learnt how it regulates Singapore’s casinos with the big-picture objective of preventing casino-associated ills from taking root.